blakegarretson/essentials/main.md

 - [ShareX](https://getsharex.com/): You don’t know how useful a good screenshot tool is until you start using it.
 It’s really handy to automatically save screenshots (or portions of screens) to a predetermined folder and keep it on the clipboard as well.
 ShareX takes it one step further and will upload the image to pretty much any site you like, and the OCR functionality is really cool.
 The icing on the cake is the screen capture capability that will let you record portions of your screen and save it to a GIF (or other formats).
 It’s great for playing tech support with family to show them how to do stuff. **(Windows)**
     - For a more bare bones solution, use *SHIFT + WINDOWS + S* key combo to access the screenshot functionality built into Windows.
-- [Shottr](https://shottr.cc/) is an amazing tool for screenshots on Mac.
-It has all the usual features plus cool stuff like scrolling captures (for long webpages) and OCR text recognition so you can cut and paste text from images on your screen.
-After 30 days, Shottr starts asking you to consider upgrading.
-While not necessary, I actually did upgrade. **(Mac)**
+- [macshot](https://github.com/sw33tlie/macshot) is an amazing tool for screenshots on Mac.
+It has all the usual features plus cool stuff like scrolling captures (for long webpages), video recording of your screen, and OCR text recognition so you can cut and paste text from images on your screen.
+This is basically a better version of [Shottr](https://shottr.cc/), and it’s free! **(Mac)**
     - If you don’t need/use anything beyond simple screenshots on Mac, it’s worth mentioning the *SHIFT + CMD + 4* shortcut gets you a portion of the screen and automatically saves the file to the desktop.
+    - [Kap](https://getkap.co) is an easy way to record part of your screen if you don’t need all the bells and whistles of macshot.
+The simple interface makes it worth having around. **(Mac)**

 ## Live Streaming/Screen Recording

 - [OBS Studio](https://obsproject.com/) is a solid choice for live streaming because of the massive feature list, but it can be pretty overwhelming for a beginner.
 The price is right though (free), so it’s worth the learning curve.
 Even if you aren’t a streamer, OBS is still useful for recording your screen in case you need to make a quick tutorial to send to someone.
-    - [Kap](https://getkap.co) is a much easier way to record part of your screen.
-The easy interface makes it worth having around. **(Mac)**

 ## Video Editing/Conversion